 If your furnace’s flame turns orange, it means that the flame isn’t burning as hot as it should and that something’s wrong.
 It could result from a variety of problems with your furnace itself.
 All of them result in incomplete combustion, which is what creates the orange color.
 Some of them are simple to fix while others require more complex solutions.
 The following are the main reasons your furnace’s flame would turn orange.

 The most common cause of an orange flame in your furnace is the presence of dirt or soot in the burner.
 A dirty burner might obstruct the flow of oxygen necessary for complete gas combustion.
 The result is an incomplete burn that appears orange instead of blue.

 Fortunately, this is a problem that’s normally easy to fix.
 One of our HVAC technicians can clean your burner to return it to normal working condition.
 They can also check your furnace to determine if there’s a malfunction causing the dirt or soot buildup to begin with.
 If they find a problem, they’ll let you know and discuss your options when it comes to fixing it.

 Your furnace’s gas orifice is a precision part meant to deliver the exact amount of gas required for complete combustion.
 If the one installed in your furnace is the wrong size, it could result in an orange flame.
 Also, a damaged gas orifice can cause an orange flame.

-The solution to this problem is to contact an HVAC repair company like John Henry's Plumbing, Heating, and Air.
+The solution to this problem is to contact an HVAC repair company like John Henry's Plumbing, Heating, Air, and Electrical.
 Our expert technician will determine if your furnace’s gas orifice is the wrong size or has suffered damage.
 Then, they’ll repair or replace your furnace’s gas orifice as necessary to solve the problem.